jtayped/ecityclic_hackeps/README.md

-# Tramit Sequence Prediction Model Documentation
+# Tramit Sequence Prediction Model

 ## Overview
 This notebook implements a deep learning model to predict the next likely "tramit" (transaction/procedure) in a sequence based on historical patterns.
 The model uses an LSTM architecture to learn patterns in sequences of tramits and can predict the most probable next tramits given a context window.